demetreades/win10guide/README.md

 For fixing also UTC dual boot problem with Linux or macOSX run in a `cmd` with **administrator previleges**:

     reg add "HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\TimeZoneInformation" /v RealTimeIsUniversal /d 1 /t REG_QWORD /f

+Or you can create a file named `WindowsTimeFixUTC.reg` with the following contents and then double click on it to merge the contents with the registry:

+    Windows Registry Editor Version 5.00
+    [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\TimeZoneInformation]
+        "RealTimeIsUniversal"=dword:00000001

+Windows Time service will still write local time to the RTC regardless of the registry setting above on shutdown, so it is handy to disable Windows Time service with this command on `cmd` with **admin rights** (if time sync is still required while in Windows use any third-party time sync solution): `sc config w32time start= disabled`

+In your linux distribution you have to run: `timedatectl set-local-rtc 1` reset your timezone also: ` timedatectl set-timezone Greece/Athens`

 <br>